MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/failover-clustering/What-s-New-in-Failover-Clustering-in-Windows-Server-Technical-Preview.md

 For more information, see [Cluster Operating System Rolling Upgrade](Cluster-Operating-System-Rolling-Upgrade.md).

 ## <a name="BKMK_SR"></a>Storage Replica
-Storage Replica \(SR\) is a new feature that enables storage\-agnostic, block\-level, synchronous replication between servers or clusters for disaster recovery, as well as stretching of a failover cluster between sites.
-Synchronous replication enables mirroring of data in physical sites with crash\-consistent volumes to ensure zero data loss at the file\-system level.
+Storage Replica (SR) is a new feature that enables storage-agnostic, block-level, synchronous replication between servers or clusters for disaster recovery, as well as stretching of a failover cluster between sites.
+Synchronous replication enables mirroring of data in physical sites with crash-consistent volumes to ensure zero data loss at the file-system level.
 Asynchronous replication allows site extension beyond metropolitan ranges with the possibility of data loss.

 **What value does this change add?**